callumj/weave/README.md

 Weave is useful if you have a core configuration repository and want to distribute sensitive parts to specific hosts.

+Weave supports downloading packages from HTTP endpoints, if the package is stored with an eTag Weave will only download the package after a change is made.
+Inversely you can use Weave's built in S3 support to automatically upload modified files after generation.

 I use Weave to generate configuration groups for specific Docker hosts, ensuring they only get the sensitive Dockerfiles they need and nothing more.

 ## Weave layout